 Digital business is not technology

 Before we dig in, it would be useful for us to talk about what digital business is.
 It’s certainly a term that we’ve been using here at Gartner for some time.
-How do you think about digital business, Kristen?
+How do you think about digital business, Kristin?

 It’s not technology.
 Digital business is about using technology to create new products, to create new business models, new operating models.
 And we distinguish between optimization and transformation.
 Optimization is where you’re using technology to improve customer engagement or sell more of your existing product.
 It’s about doing old things in new ways.